-- In any case, the HQ Head of Human Resources must be informed.
-If appropriate, the line manager and/or the IMPACT Country Focal Point must also be informed of the facts in order to take appropriate measures and to conduct an internal investigation in a timely manner. - 3.
+- 1. In the case of sexual exploitation and abuse committed as part of an employment relationship: - If IMPACT staff believes that he or she is a victim of or witness to any of the conduct set out in Article 2 of this policy, he or she shall have a direct contact with the perpetrator in order to end such behaviour, unless the facts are too serious to exclude such an approach. - If the inappropriate behaviour does not cease or if the employee is unable to address the perpetrator directly, he or she must report the facts in accordance with Article 17 of this policy. - It is advisable to note the day and time as well as details related to the facts and the names of any witnesses. - In any case, the HQ Head of Human Resources must be informed.
+If appropriate, the line manager and/or IMPACT Country Coordinator / Representative must also be informed of the facts in order to take appropriate measures and to conduct an internal investigation in a timely manner. - 2.
+In the case of sexual exploitation and abuse committed against a beneficiary of IMPACT's action: - If sexual exploitation and/or abuse committed against beneficiaries are noted by the person signing this Policy, the latter undertakes to report it without delay to the HQ Head of Human Resources and/or through grievance.geneva@impact-initiatives.org. - It is advisable to note the day and time as well as details related to the facts and the names of any witnesses. - In any case, the HQ Head of Human Resources must be informed.
+If appropriate, the line manager and/or the IMPACT Country Coordinator / Representative must also be informed of the facts in order to take appropriate measures and to conduct an internal investigation in a timely manner. - 3.
 In the case of sexual exploitation and abuse committed against an implementing partner: - If sexual exploitation and/or abuse committed by any other individual are observed by IMPACT staff or by any other entities referred to in Article 1 of this policy, the latter undertakes to report without delay to the HQ Head of Human Resources and in any case through grievance.geneva@impact-initiatives.org. - It is advisable to note the day and time as well as details related to the facts and the names of any witnesses. - In any case, the HQ Head of Human Resources must be informed.
-If appropriate, the line manager and/or the IMPACT Country Focal Point must also be informed of the facts in order to take appropriate measures and to conduct an internal investigation in a timely manner.
+If appropriate, the line manager and/or the IMPACT Country Coordinator / Representative must also be informed of the facts in order to take appropriate measures and to conduct an internal investigation in a timely manner.

-Article 17 - Obligation to report for IMPACT staff
+Article 18 - Obligation to report for IMPACT staff